sunilabrahamindia/sunilabraham/publications/indias-digital-check.md

 categories: [Media articles, Publications]
 date: 2015-07-08
 authors: ["Sunil Abraham"]
-source: "DNA (Daily News & Analysis)"
+source: "DNA India"
 permalink: /publications/indias-digital-check/
 ---

-**India's Digital Check** is an opinion column by Sunil Abraham, published in *DNA (Daily News & Analysis)* on 8 July 2015.
+**India's Digital Check** is an opinion column by Sunil Abraham, published in *DNA India* on 8 July 2015.
 The article critically examines the government’s *Digital India* initiative, analysing each of its nine pillars and providing recommendations on broadband policy, open data, free software, and education reform to strengthen digital transformation.

 ## Contents